Canada allows extradition case against Huawei CFO to proceed

 The U.S. and China have tried to keep Meng’s case separate from their wider trade dispute, but President Donald Trump has undercut that intent, saying he would consider intervening in the case against Meng if it would be in the interest of U.S. national security or help forge a trade deal with Beijing.

-“Judging from the obvious political interference presented on this case, if Canada really abides by the principle of rule of law and judiciary independence, the Canadian side should refuse the extradition request of the United States and immediately release Ms. Meng Wanzhou in accordance with the relevant provisions of the Extradition Act of Canada,” the Chinese embassy added.
+“Judging from the obvious political interference presented on this case, if Canada really abides by the principle of rule of law and judiciary independence, the Canadian side should refuse the extradition request of the United States and immediately release Ms. Meng Wanzhou,” the Chinese embassy added.

-“The final result of the Canadian court to handle this case will be a touchstone for testing whether Canada adheres to the judicial independence or not.
-We will wait and see.”
+U.S. Justice Department spokeswoman Nicole Navas Oxman said the Justice Department pursues cases “free of any political interference and follows the evidence and rule of law in pursuing criminal charges.”

+Guy Saint-Jacques, a former Canadian ambassador to China, said Chinese authorities are not interested in hearing about how Canada is bound by its extradition case with the U.S.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.